 The beginning of living like a local in Italy starts with your month in Florence, Italy, the birthplace of the Renaissance.
 Take the required 130-hour TEFL course and learn how to teach English.
 Learn how to write up lesson plans and do your practice teaching to hone your skills.

 A perfect start to your time in Italy, Florence is romantic, enchanting and utterly irresistible.
 Fill up on world-class art and gourmet Tuscan cuisine.
 Florence is made for walking because extraordinary art and architecture masterpieces appear at every turn.
 You are living in a gourmet paradise where eating and drinking exceedingly well is mandatory.

 One month (to take the TEFL course) to 12 months.

 Not included.
-You will need to apply for your visa before you depart for Italy and you can only apply for the visa no longer than 90-days before departure.
-Costs can vary and are normally between $50 and $75.
-GeoVisions will supply the necessary documents for the Italian Consulate, and you will also need to supply documentation and letters on your own.
+You will need to apply for and receive your student visa before you depart for Italy and you can only apply for the visa no longer than 90-days before departure.
+Costs can vary and are generally between $50 and $75.
+GeoVisions will supply the necessary documents for the Italian Consulate, and you will also need to provide documentation and letters on your own.
 GeoVisions has a checklist for you before you go for your visa interview.

-You will want to arrive Florence at least a week before the TEFL classes begin to secure housing for the month and get set up to begin.
+You will want to arrive Florence at least a week before the TEFL classes begin to secure housing for the month.
 You will take the course during the dates below.
-After the graduation date, you can begin your paying job legally and remain in Italy for the next 11 months.
+After the graduation date, you can start your paying job legally and remain in Italy for the next 11 months.

 Jan 21, 2019 TEFL begins - Feb 15 graduation.